smart-data-lake/smart-data-lake/docs/getting-started/troubleshooting/docker-on-windows.md

     sudo apt install python3-pip
     sudo pip3 install podman-compose==0.1.11

-:::Info podman version
+:::info podman version
-Starting with podman-compose major version 1, no pods are created automatically.
-This results in networking issues between the containers.
-Therefore, we recommend to use a the latest version of 0.x.x which is here `0.1.11`.
+`podman-compose` with major 1 (tested up to 1.0.3) do not create pods automatically.
+Therewith, the used commands results in networking issues between the containers.
+Thus, we recommend to use the latest version with automatic pod creation, version 0.1.11.
 The behaviour may change in future versions.
 :::

 After starting `podman-compose up` in the getting-started folder you should now be able to open Polynote on port localhost:8192, as WSL2 automatically publishes all ports on Windows.